Translate the language of the handbook:

 RECEIPT OF NOTIFICATION AND UNDERSTANDING

-The Elkhorn Public Schools Student Acceptable Use Agreement (AUA) is on the backside of this document for your review.
+The Elkhorn Public Schools Student Acceptable Use Agreement (AUA) is on the next page of this document for your review.
 Your signature on this document states that you have read, understand, and agree to abide by the compliance requirements of Elkhorn Public Schools regarding the use of computers and the Internet in the Elkhorn Public Schools.

 Additionally, as part of the Student Computing Device initiative at Elkhorn Public Schools, the school district is recommending the purchase of an Equipment Repair and Replacement Program prior to the deployment of the Student Computing Device to your child.
 Under this agreement, the Student Computing Devices are protected against accidental damage if participating in the EPS Student Computing Device Coverage Program.
 Families enrolled in the EPS Student Computing Device Coverage Program will pay half the cost of a repair due to accidental damage or loss.
 The Elkhorn Public Schools will require that a police report be submitted in cases of theft.
 Fraudulent reporting of theft will be turned over to the police for prosecution.
 A student making a false report will also be subject to disciplinary action as outlined by the school code of conduct.

 This additional cost does not cover for loss of the Student Computing Device and/or its accessories, cosmetic damage, or damages caused by intentional misuse and abuse.
 Elkhorn Public Schools will assess the Student Computing Device loss/damage and repair or replace the device if the loss/damage is determined to be accidental and within the protection guidelines.
 Parents/Students will be charged for full replacement cost of a device that has been lost or damaged due to intentional misuse or abuse.